 Many would say Tassie has more in common with New Zealand than Australia.

 Stunning mountain vistas go hand in hand with desolate coastlines plus you can experience 4 seasons in a day at almost any point in the year.

-The country’s stunning east coast keeps the beach lovers happy whereas the countries rugged interior appeals to the hikers and campers.
+The country’s stunning east coast keeps the beach lovers happy whereas the countries rugged interior appeals to hikers and campers.